rohithravi08/MovieDataBaseAPIFramework/README.md

 docker run -it --name samplecontainer samplemaven:latest /bin/bash

-3) After running this command container will be started and you will be inside the /sample directory by default.
+3)After running this command container will be started and you will be inside the /sample directory by default.
 Now run the command

 mvn clean test verify